ahmeterdem1/SSL-Messager/README.md

 Download all files sent to you.
 Clears the history, so if commanded again, no duplicate files are downloaded.

+### :status:

+Shows the current status; target and if group chat is enabled.

 ## Notes